 5) Simulate erasures Link to heading

-In this example, we are going to simulate losing part of our codeword, which is points 1 and 3.
+In this example, we simulate two erasures at indices 1 and 3 (that is, x = 2 and x = 4).
 Assume we only receive evaluations at indices 0, 2, 4.

 1